 You have probably seen them on the road or on videos online; dash cams on vehicles have become more commonplace.
 There are numerous reasons for this new trend, including the problems that may arise after a car collision.
 Crashes happen too often in the United States, and they are often associated with a long, drawn out legal process to determine who was at fault and what kind of lawsuit or claim can be filed.
 This has led to numerous drivers and motorcyclists putting cameras on their dashboards or helmets to capture potential collision video footage.

 While this could be helpful, the question remains: could having a dash cam help your car crash claim?
 The simple answer is that it depends.
 There are certain situations in which a dash cam can provide the proof necessary to show that the other driver caused the collision, but there are other situations in which the addition of a dash cam can do more harm than good.
-At Givens Givens Sparks, our Tampa auto accident attorneys understand the benefits of dash cams, as well as the downfalls associated with the equipment.
+At Robert Sparks Attorneys, our Tampa auto accident attorneys understand the benefits of dash cams, as well as the downfalls associated with the equipment.

 Benefit: Showing the Other Driver’s Fault

 In many cases, dash cams can prove to be beneficial to your case.
 For instance, if you’re filming in front of you, and another vehicle runs a red light and collides into your vehicle, your dash cam can show the vehicle hitting yours, as well as the fact that you had a green light and were legally right in driving through the intersection.
 This means that the other driver is at fault and committed an act of negligence in order to cause the crash and any injuries that may have occurred as a result.